javascript-tutorial/en.javascript.info/1-js/03-code-quality/06-polyfills/article.md

 JavaScript is a highly dynamic language.
 Scripts may add/modify any function, even built-in ones.

 Two interesting polyfill libraries are:

 - [core js](https://github.com/zloirock/core-js) that supports a lot, allows to include only needed features.
-- [polyfill.io](https://polyfill.io/) service that provides a script with polyfills, depending on the features and user's browser.
+- [fastly polyfill](https://polyfill-fastly.io/) service that provides a script with polyfills, depending on the features and user's browser.

 ## Summary